oscar-gom/bitcoin-simulator/README.md

 ---
 ## Running Locally:
-Create a .env file with the following variables:
+1. Create a .env file with the following variables:
 - COINMARKET_API_KEY (string)
 - TIMES_ENCRYPTED (integer)
 - SECRET_KEY (string)

+2. Run the **app.py** file and open the local address displayed in the console in your browser.